Alice Roosevelt Longworth: Early life

-Alice Lee Roosevelt was born in the Roosevelt family home at 6 West 57th St. in Manhattan, New York on February 12, 1884.
-Her mother, Alice Hathaway Lee Roosevelt, was a Boston banking heiress.
-Her father, Theodore, was then a New York State Assemblyman.
-As an Oyster Bay Roosevelt, Alice was a descendant of the Schuyler family.
+Alice Lee Roosevelt was born on February 12, 1884 in the Roosevelt family home at 6 West 57th St. in Manhattan.
+Her father Theodore Roosevelt, through whom she was descended from Schuyler family, was a member of the New York State Assembly.
+Her mother, Alice Hathaway Roosevelt (née Lee) was an heiress of the family which had founded the Boston investment banking firm Lee, Higginson & Co.